jinpeng0528/jinpeng0528.github.io/content/news/20230726-ACM MM/index.md

 ---
-title: One paper has been accepted by IEEE Transactions on Cybernetics
+title: One paper has been accepted by ACM MM 2023
 date: '2023-07-26'
 ---